AdaCore/spark2014/docs/lrm/source/introduction.rst

 External State
 ~~~~~~~~~~~~~~

-A variable or a state abstraction may be specified as External state to
+A variable or a state abstraction may be specified as external state to
 indicate that it represents an external communication channel, for instance, to
 a device or another subsystem.
 External state may be specified as volatile.
 Volatile state need not have the same value between two reads without an
 intervening update.
 Similarly an update of volatile state might not have any
 effect on the internal operation of a program, its only effects are external to
 the program.
 These properties require special treatment of volatile variables
-during flow analysis.
+during flow analysis and formal verification.

 In formal verification a series of reads and updates of volatile state may be
 modeled by a sequence or a trace.